visioncortex/ShapeCode/README.md

 SymCode is a heavily simplified version of ShapeCode, retaining the essence of its philosophy and architecture.
 Since the scholarly reception of SymCode is pretty bad, so -

-The limitation of the algorithm is that it is not invariant to non-affine transform.
+The limitation of the algorithm is that it is not invariant under non-affine transform.
 In my opinion handling degeneration is out of the scope of this algorithm.

 TODO